dklopstein/waste-sorting-classifier/README.md

 ## Results

 ### Model 1

+Our initial version of the model had an accuracy of approximately 0.8037 on our test set, meaning it had an error of 0.1963.
+However, it had a training accuracy of 0.9996, indicating that the model was overfitting.

 The final model had the following hyperparameters: `n_estimators`=90, `max_depth`=7, and `min_samples_split`=5.
 This configuration achieved a test accuracy of 0.6597, a validation accuracy of 0.686, and a training accuracy of 0.7524, demonstrating improved generalization.

 ![Fitting Graph](images/rf_max_depth_accuracy_plot.png)